-In Michigan, while we do not have any case law exactly similar to the Texas case above, we might look to Terrien v.
+In Michigan, we have unpublished case law confirming that “commercial use” likely excludes short-term or “vacation” rentals.
+In Enchanted Forest v.
+Schilling, Not Reported in N.W.2d, 2010 WL 866148, again, there was no specific restriction against renting under a minimum number of days, but the deed restriction against commercial use was found to mean that short-term rentals were not allowed.
+A prior case was referenced in that decision, Terrien v.
 Zwit, 467 Mich 56 (2002) where the court held that “an activity may be both residential in nature and commercial, industrial, or business in nature.”
 In that case, the governing documents both limited use to residential use and specifically prohibited commercial use, and the Michigan Supreme Court found that the commercial nature of a day care operating from a home in the subdivision meant that the day care operator was violating the prohibition on commercial use.
-We might assume that Terrien would be cited by an association attorney in any action similar to Tarr that may be pursued in Michigan if the governing documents are otherwise silent on leasing.
-And Tarr itself may carry some weight in determining whether transient rentals violate the requirement for “residential use”, since it is an appellate decision from a populous state.

 That being said, we might also consider Beverly Island Association v.
 Zinger, 113 Mich.App.
 322 (1982) where the documents only required residential use and did not specifically prohibit commercial use; the court found a day care operating from a home to conform to the residential use requirement.
 Although the attorneys for the day care in Terrien cited Beverly Island, the court’s decision in Terrien emphasized the difference between the provisions being considered in the two cases.
-So, the final outcome of a case similar to Tarr in Michigan is not clear and may depend on the particular provisions in question.
+So, the final outcome of litigation over short-term rentals may depend on the particular provisions in question.

 By Mark Petrie, Legal Assistant